-The authors hypothesize that NO targets only cells in close proximity to its synthesis and that ICCs act as a NO sink.25 However, there is no morphological evidence that ICCs warp nerve terminals in 3D or blankets muscularis externa from the nerve fibers crisscrossing its bulk.5 Nitric oxide diffuses in all three dimensions from its site of synthesis, the diffusion distance can be as high as 500 microns and dependent on regional scavengers including protein, lipid, haem or oxygen.43,44 The diffusion distance during enteric neuromuscular nitrergic neurotransmission has never been estimated, but can be reasonably presumed much less than 500μm, thus the separation distance between the nerve terminal and the smooth muscle probably not being a limiting factor in diffusion.
+The authors hypothesize that NO targets only cells in close proximity to its synthesis and that ICCs act as a NO sink.
+However, there is no morphological evidence that ICCs warp nerve terminals in 3D or blankets muscularis externa from the nerve fibers criss-crossing its bulk.
+Nitric oxide diffuses in all three dimensions from its site of synthesis, the diffusion distance can be as high as 500 microns and dependent on regional scavengers including protein, lipid, haem or oxygen.
+The diffusion distance during enteric neuromuscular nitrergic neurotransmission has never been estimated, but can be reasonably presumed much less than 500μm, thus the separation distance between the nerve terminal and the smooth muscle probably not being a limiting factor in diffusion.

-Qualitative evidence provided by Klein et al (2013)25 shows that incomplete decrease of Prkg1 (Protein Kinase G isoform 1?) in ICCs decreases sIJP amplitude.
+Qualitative evidence provided by Klein et al $(2013)^{25}$ shows that incomplete decrease of Prkg1 (Protein Kinase G isoform 1 $\beta$ ) in ICCs decreases sIJP amplitude.
 These results would imply that ICCs are the major cellular site of Prkg1 upregulation, which is thence transported to smooth muscles.
-If such is the case, then it is not clear why or how deletion of ICCs (which imperatively resulted in Prkg1ICC loss) 25 produced no effect on sIJP.
-The maximum size of molecules that can pass through gap junctions is 1 kDa.45 It is unlikely that Prkg, with approximate MW of 100 kDa, can pass through ICC/smooth muscle gap junctions.
-The stained whole mounts show numerous areas of absent Prkg1 staining in the smooth muscles,25 raising the alternate possibility that this decrease of Prkg1 in smooth muscles may have resulted in inhibition of the sIJP amplitude.
+If such is the case, then it is not clear why or how deletion of ICCs (which imperatively resulted in Prkg1ICC loss) produced no effect on sIJP.
+The maximum size of molecules that can pass through gap junctions is 1 kDa.
+It is unlikely that Prkg, with approximate MW of 100 kDa, can pass through ICC/smooth muscle gap junctions.
+The stained whole mounts show numerous areas of absent Prkg1 staining in the smooth muscles, raising the alternate possibility that this decrease of Prkg1 in smooth muscles may have resulted in inhibition of the sIJP amplitude.
 This important issue merits being resolved in future studies.

-A recent study reported that deletion of soluble guanylyl cyclase (sGC) by floxing the sGC exons specifically within the ICCs produced no effect on smooth muscle relaxations.7 It is unclear how then partial deletion of Prkg1 in ICCs,25 which acts downstream of sGC, result in diminished amplitude of the nitrergic slow IJP.
-In this case of floxed Prkg125, despite the presence of ICCs, how could NO traverse the long distance to smooth muscles?
-The key findings from these two recent publications7,25 are inconsistent , which merits to be addressed in future studies.
+A recent study reported that deletion of soluble guanylyl cyclase (sGC) by floxing the sGC exons specifically within the ICCs produced no effect on smooth muscle relaxations.
+It is unclear how then partial deletion of Prkg1 in ICCs, which acts downstream of sGC, result in diminished amplitude of the nitrergic slow IJP.
+In this case of floxed Prkg1, despite the presence of ICCs, how could NO traverse the long distance to smooth muscles?
+The key findings from these two recent publications are inconsistent , which merits to be addressed in future studies.

-The predominant isoform of Prkg1 in ICCs is Prkg1?,25 whereas the predominant isoform of Prkg1 in enteric smooth muscles is both Prkg1? and Prkg1?.8 Prkg1? is 10 fold more sensitive to cGMP oscillations than Prkg1?.46 While Prkg1? binds to IRAG to diminish free calcium, Prkg1? interacts specifically with the myosin binding subunit of myosin phosphatase, the major enzyme involved in molecular regulation of smooth muscle relaxation,47 thus implying obvious direct role in smooth muscle relaxation.46 It is likely that Prkg1?, the final mediator of smooth muscle relaxation, is elevated within the sarcoplasm per se via direct NO signaling from the nerve terminals to the smooth muscles.
-This important testable hypothesis may be achieved using the novel genomic model and using imaging probes for cyclic nucleotide signaling.48 c-KitCreERT2/+;LSL-R26DTA/+ mice may provide detailed insights into excitatory neurotransmission
+The predominant isoform of Prkg1 in ICCs is Prkg1 $\beta$ , whereas the predominant isoform of Prkg1 in enteric smooth muscles is both Prkg1 $\beta$ and Prkg1 $\alpha$ .
+Prkg1 $\alpha$ is 10 fold more sensitive to cGMP oscillations than Prkg1 $\beta$ .
+While Prkg1 $\beta$ binds to IRAG to diminish free calcium, Prkg1 $\alpha$ interacts specifically with the myosin binding subunit of myosin phosphatase, the major enzyme involved in molecular regulation of smooth muscle relaxation, thus implying obvious direct role in smooth muscle relaxation.
+It is likely that Prkg1 $\alpha$ , the final mediator of smooth muscle relaxation, is elevated within the sarcoplasm per se via direct NO signaling from the nerve terminals to the smooth muscles.
+This important testable hypothesis may be achieved using the novel genomic model and using imaging probes for cyclic nucleotide signaling.

-Diminished off-contractions after ICC depletion are presented as the only evidence for excitatory neurotransmission.25 Off-contractions have complex pharmacology and not necessarily cholinergic mediated.49 Klein et al have not demonstrated atropine-responsiveness of the fast EJPs in wild-type animals.25 Spontaneous and stimulated on-contractions and fast and slow EJP pharmacology may be examined in this model25 to obtain more rigorous evidence for integration of excitatory neurotransmission by ICCs.
+c-KitCreERT2/+;LSL-R26DTA/+ mice may provide detailed insights into excitatory neurotransmission necessarily cholinergic mediated.
+Klein et al have not demonstrated atropine-responsiveness of the fast EJPs in wild-type animals.
+Spontaneous and stimulated on-contractions and fast and slow EJP pharmacology may be examined in this model to obtain more rigorous evidence for integration of excitatory neurotransmission by ICCs.